 The finest Peridots have a nice lime green shade with no hint of yellow or brown.
 Quality gemstones have visible inclusions, although there may be dark spots that will show up when inspected under a microscope.

 Because of double refraction, you may see two of each facet on a Peridot.

-Color is very important when it comes to setting or determining the Peridot’s value.
-It can be a rich grass green color, or a brown-green, or a yellow-green.
+Color is very important when setting or determining Peridot’s value: it should be a rich grass green color, brown-green, or yellow-green.

-It can be in different shades of green, but in no other colors.
-It should also not have any overtones, so make sure that the color is evenly distributed and there are no brown-green tones.
+It can be in shades of green, but no other colors.
+It should also not have any overtones, so ensure that it has an even color distribution without brown-green tones.

 Brown-green Peridot is a lower quality Peridot, and the rich grass green Peridot is of the highest quality.

 Peridot’s value depends on its iron content.
-The most valuable Peridot exhibits a dark olive-green color and contains iron of less than 15%.
-The less iron there is present, the darker and more intense the green color is.
+The most valuable Peridot exhibits a dark olive-green color and contains less than 15% iron.
+The less iron there is, the darker and more intense the green color is.

 Top quality Peridots have a strong grass green color with no hint of yellow or brown.
-If you want to buy a Peridot gemstone that has a darker green color, you may need to go for a bigger stone that weighs more than 10 carats.
+If you want to buy a Peridot gemstone with a darker green color, you may need to go for a bigger stone weighing more than 10 carats.